nevillegrech/gigahorse-toolchain/README.md

 [![Build Status](https://travis-ci.com/usyd-blockchain/vandal-decompiler.svg?token=pNXdH9q71L2RqUA87Yqx&branch=master)](https://travis-ci.com/usyd-blockchain/vandal-decompiler)

-# Vandal Decompiler (EVM Bytecode -> IL Code + CFG)
+# Vandal: An EVM bytecode decompiler

-This project contains the source code for our Ethereum VM bytecode decompiler.
+This project contains the source code for our Ethereum VM bytecode decompiler, `vandal`.
-It takes EVM bytecode or disassembly as input, and outputs an intermediate langauge code representation.
+It takes EVM bytecode or disassembly as input, and outputs an equivalent intermediate representation, along with the program control flow graph.
+This intermediate representation removes all stack operations and, in concert with the CFG, exposes data dependencies.
+In concert, these allow compiled smart contract logic to be inspected more conveniently, either by hand or by machine.

 ## Usage